Dear readers, you asked and here it is…

 Put mussels directly into your pot/pan and give them a stir while it boils for 2 minutes.

-Serve the mussels and their wine broth with grilled crusty bread and lemon wedges (and parsley if desired – I don’t though).
+Serve the mussels and their wine broth with grilled crusty bread and lemon wedges (and parsley).

-This post first appeared on afrenchcollection Please share this recipe with your friends and family by clicking on the share buttons below if you think they would like to enjoy this also…
+This post first appeared on afrenchcollection.
+Please share this recipe with your friends and family by clicking on the share buttons below if you think they would also enjoy…